 As a modern European nation with a fascinating although often turbulent past, Ireland represents an ideal prism for the study of history, literature, and politics.

-The role of Ireland as an emerging independent nation, as well as part of a broader matrix of British and global history is explored, whilst its outstanding contribution to English literature in writers such as Wilde, Beckett, Joyce and Yeats also feature as part of this absorbing degree.
+The role of Ireland as an emerging independent nation, as well as part of a broader matrix of British and global history is explored.
+Its outstanding contribution to English literature in writers such as Wilde, Beckett, Joyce and Yeats also feature as part of this absorbing degree.
 Students can also look to study the causes of the troubles in Northern Ireland and reasons why its peace process acts as a template for other conflicts across the globe.

-The interdisciplinary nature of the programme facilitates an interesting and rewarding engagement with the true personality of Ireland and its peoples.
+The interdisciplinary nature of this programme facilitates an interesting and rewarding engagement with the true personality of Ireland and its peoples.
 The aim of this programme is to set aside the simplified and stereotypical view of Ireland and its peoples and to focus instead on the diversity and plurality that inform Irish identity.

 Programme in detail

 You will explore Irish identity and society from a number of perspectives including the historical, the linguistic, the literary and the ethnographic.
-You then have the opportunity to choose modules in order to specialise in a specific area.
-These modules include Ireland in peace and rebellion; An introduction to Irish literature; Politics of the Irish question; Vikings in Ireland and Modern Irish language.
+You will then have the opportunity to choose modules in order to specialise in a specific area.
 The programme is very flexible, offering you the chance to select approved modules from within the areas of Humanities and Social Sciences.

 Choosing this subject as a combined degree